About

 Published May 9, 2024

-Alumnae reports of past sexual misconduct on campus are a solemn reminder that the work of protecting students from sexual assault and misconduct is our profound responsibility.
+Instances of past sexual misconduct on campus are a solemn reminder that the work of protecting students from sexual misconduct is our profound responsibility.
 These efforts must be continually reviewed and enhanced, and we are eager to keep our community updated as we work to make Miss Hall’s stronger.

-The MHS Board initiated in April a comprehensive, external investigation led by trauma-informed investigators from Aleta Law.
-We want to emphasize that Aleta Law is not a legal advocate for the School.
-Instead, they are serving as neutral investigators to discover any improper conduct, to examine what faculty and administrators may have known about it, and to chronicle and report on how they responded.
+The report initiated by the Board of Trustees in April 2024 involved a comprehensive, independent investigation by Aleta Law, a firm that specializes in trauma-informed investigations of misconduct at schools.
+We want to emphasize that Aleta Law is not a legal advocate for MHS.
+Instead, they served as neutral investigators in discovering any improper conduct, examining what faculty and administrators knew about it, and reporting on how the School responded.

 Kai McGintee (she/her), Managing Director - kmcgintee@aletalaw.com or